 As I was saying before, I love using GetGood Drums with Kontakt because I can route everything out of Kontakt into Cubase and mix this thing as if it was a real drum kit.
 I can process just the overheads, slam the rooms, and not affect the tom microphones.

-Comparing this thing to Superior Drummer 2 or Addictive Drums is an absolute joke.
-This library wins hands down every time in a comparison.
+Comparing this thing to Superior Drummer 2 or EZ Drummer is an absolute joke.
+This library wins hands down every time in comparison.